dsyer/cloud-middleware-blog/README.md

 VCAP_APPLICATION={"name":"application","instance_id":"FOO"}
 VCAP_SERVICES={"mysql":[{"name":"mysql","tags":["mysql"],"credentials":{"uri":"jdbc:mysql://localhost/test"}}]}
 ```
 (the "tags" provides a hint that we want to create a MySQL `DataSource`, the "uri" provides the location, and the "name" becomes a bean ID).
-The `DataSource` is now using MySQL with the credentials supplied bu the `VCAP_*` environment variables.
+The `DataSource` is now using MySQL with the credentials supplied by the `VCAP_*` environment variables.
 Spring Boot has some autoconfiguration for the Connectors, so if you looked at the beans in your application you would see a `CloudFactory` bean, and also the `DataSource` bean (with ID "mysql").
 The [autoconfiguration](https://github.com/spring-projects/spring-boot/blob/master/spring-boot-autoconfigure/src/main/java/org/springframework/boot/autoconfigure/cloud/CloudAutoConfiguration.java) is equivalent to adding `@ServiceScan` to your application configuration.
 It is only active if your application runs in the "cloud" profile, and only if there is no existing `@Bean` of type `Cloud`, and the configuration flag `spring.cloud.enabled` is not "false".

 * Add the "auto-reconfiguration" JAR from the Java buildpack (Maven co-ordinates `org.cloudfoundry:auto-reconfiguration:1.7.0.RELEASE`).
 You can add it as a local dependency to simulate running an application in Cloud Foundry, but it wouldn't be normal to do this with a real application (this is just for experimenting with autoconfiguration).
 The auto-reconfiguration JAR now has everything it needs to create a `DataSource`, but it doesn't (yet) because it detects that you already have a bean of type `CloudFactory`, one that was added by Spring Boot.